Mazyar-kh/wso2/wos2-withBackendCert.md

 # Restarting WSO2 APIM Container:

 Restart the container hosting your WSO2 APIM instance.
-The specific method for restarting the container depends on your containerization platform (e.g., Docker).
-Refer to the documentation for your platform for instructions on restarting containers.
+The specific method for restarting the container depends.
-Expected Outcome:
+# Expected Outcome:

 After restarting WSO2 APIM, it should be able to establish a TLS connection with the backend server even if the backend certificate is not trusted by the system.